rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 [^1]: RPL rewards are modeled by calculating RPL yield as: `RPL APY = [% RPL inflation to NOs] / [% of staked RPL supply] = 3.5%/60% = 5.83%
 5.83% * 2.4ETH = 0.14ETH`
-[^2]: The example shown assumes this Node Operator represents the average staked RPL exposure of all NOs, so they earn average Voter Share rewards of 5%
+[^2]: The example shown assumes this Node Operator represents the average staked RPL exposure of all NOs, so they earn average Voter Share rewards of 9%
-[^3]: The example shown assumes this Node Operator represents the average amount of staked RPL out of all staked RPL holders and that 60% of RPL is staked.
-Based on that, this Node Operator would earn `60% * 5.5% = 3.3%, or 0.033 ETH`